Table of Contents

 Pharmacological Treatment of Hyperlipidemia and Peripheral Arterial Disease

 The use of statins in patients with an established history of the peripheral arterial disease is known to improve the total walking distance and pain-free walking distance.
-Unfortunately, statins were not found to affect overall mortality in patients with the peripheral arterial disease.
+Unfortunately, statins were not found to affect overall mortality in patients with peripheral arterial disease.
 Additionally, pharmacological treatment of hyperlipidemia in patients with the peripheral arterial disease was not found to influence the ankle-brachial index score.

 Pharmacological Treatment of Hyperlipidemia in Women